yren18/Dueling_cifar/README.md

 **First-order methods** (require gradient information):
 (b) Projected Gradient Descent (PGD) attack result
 (c) Riemannian Gradient Descent (RGD) attack result

+*These first-order baselines are shown for reference only—such methods are not feasible in our black-box setting because the target network does not return gradients to the attacker.*

 **Zeroth-order methods** (require function values only):
 (d) Riemannian Zeroth Order (RZO) attack result